tmtsoftware/javacsw-pkg-demo/README.md

 Java CSW Command Service Package Demo
 =====================================

+#### Note: This project is not currently up to date with the csw master branch.
+It will be updated later.

 This project contains standalone Java applications for testing the command service Container, Assembly and HCD components and is based on the document "OSW TN009 - TMT CSW PACKAGING SOFTWARE DESIGN DOCUMENT".